lavague-ai/LaVague/docs/index.md

 ## LaVague Legacy

-As of the 12/09/2024 we have made significant changes to the LaVague project, including moving a large part of the project to an API.
+As of September 2024, we have made significant changes to the LaVague project, including moving Web Agent logic to a remote API.

-If you want to access and use the legacy and fully open-source LaVague project , this is still available [here]().
+If you want to access the legacy and fully open-source LaVague project, you can do so [here]().

 The corresponding PyPi package is available as `lavague-legacy` which you can install by running: